Romania Job Search

 The Romania job search has changed noticeably over the past few years, thanks to Internet services, online recruitment databases and opportunities to email job search applications.
 Enhanced technologies have streamlined the job searching process as never before.
 The Internet is now the best place to access information about Romanian job search.
 However, it is always better to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-In effective job search in Romania, you should complement online job search by methods that are more traditional because employment in Romania is advertised in different ways and some positions are not advertised in traditional forms at all.
+In the effective job search in Romania, you should complement online job search by methods that are more traditional because employment in Romania is advertised in different ways and some positions are not advertised in traditional forms at all.
 More than half of all work in Romania is not advertised at all and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 In the Romania job search, quite often, it is not what you know but whom you know